-Sample informed consent forms (ICFs) are provided in the MTN-020 study protocol and, for the qualitative component of ASPIRE, sample language to add to the enrollment ICF is available in LoA #2.
+Sample informed consent forms (ICFs) are provided in the MTN-025 study protocol.
 Sites are responsible for adapting the samples as needed for local use.
 Local adaptation may include reformatting the consent forms in accordance with local IRB/EC requirements, as well as translating the forms into applicable participant languages.
-Sites are responsible for following the procedures in the MTN Manual of Operations (MOP) Section 11.2 and the DAIDS protocol registration requirements when adapting and translating site-specific ICFs (see also SSP Section 3.6 of this manual regarding translations).
+Sites are responsible for following the procedures in the MTN Manual of Operations (MOP) Section 10 and the DAIDS protocol registration requirements when adapting and translating site-specific ICFs (see also SSP Section 3.9 of this manual regarding translations).
 Unless waived by the IRB, all adapted ICFs must still contain the eight required elements of informed consent as defined in 45 CFR 46.116.
 All ICFs (English, translated, and back-translations) must be reviewed and approved by MTN CORE (FHI 360) prior to IRB/EC submission.
 After ethics approval, ICFs must be submitted to the DAIDS Protocol Registration Office (DAIDS PRO) prior to their initial use.

 Each site is responsible for preparing bulk supplies of their approved ICFs and for only using the currently approved versions of the ICFs at all times during the study.
 It is recommended that all sites consider the use of color-coding or other techniques to ensure that the various study informed consent forms are easily distinguished and used appropriately.
-A strong system for tracking version control and approvals of ICFs is also recommended.
+A strong system for tracking version control and approvals of ICFs is also recommended and should include, at a minimum, the version number and date of the ICF as well as the implementation dates (start and end) when that version was in use.
+If additional guidance on version control tracking is needed, sites are encouraged to ask their FHI 360 CRM for assistance.

 Upon receiving final IRB/EC and any other applicable regulatory approval(s) for an amendment to the informed consent forms, sites should implement the consent forms immediately and submit updated versions to DAIDs PRO per the timelines outlined in the protocol registration manual.